 How small is a mustard seed?
 How can it grow into a giant tree?

-A mustard seed’s size is about the measure of a poppy seed, that when you plant it in good loamy soil, it can grow into a tall enormous sturdy tree!
+A mustard seed’s size is about the measure of a poppy seed, and when you plant it in good loamy soil, it can grow into a tall enormous sturdy tree!
 Mustard trees are considered evergreen shrubs.
 But when fully grown, mustard trees can reach up to 20 feet in height!

 Because the seed is tiny, a small quantity plants a large area.
 A major league infield is 8100 square feet.
 Less than two pounds of mustard seeds can be produced in the entire infield!

-Faith the Size of a Mustard Seed
+What is Faith the Size of a Mustard Seed?

 Among all types of mustard seeds, the most popular type is the black mustard, which originated from the Middle East and Asia Minor.
 It also made history, especially in the Biblical context where Jesus used it to teach life lessons.
 He used it to teach parables.